 Fencing of Mthamvuna Nature Reserve, a project funded by DFFE was completed.
-The process is meant to assist the community in creating a tourist attraction/leisure spot, thereby creating job opportunities to the locals of the area.
+The project is meant to assist the community in creating a tourist attraction/leisure spot, thereby creating job opportunities to the locals of the area.
 The aim of establishing the nature reserve is also meant to preserve the natural state of the area as it is rich in biodiversity hence the fencing of the area and establishment of a medicinal nursery which will avoid the overharvesting of a medicinal plants in the area.
 The nursery is intended to be operated in partnership with the community trust and local traditional healers (Amagqirha) will advise on which plants need to be planted.
+The WMMLM, still needs to engage the Department of Economic Development, Environmental Affairs and Tourism on permit requirements and other legal consideration pertaining to this project.
 The municipality is also advised by ECPTA in this project as it has a tourism and conservation component.
 Proclamation process has not been done yet.

-2.1.17.3.
+4.3.1.4.
 Geology